 The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on welded carbon steel standard pipe and tube products (pipe and tube) from Turkey.
 This review covers the following companies: Borusan Mannesmann Boru Sanayi ve Ticaret A.S.
 (Borusan Mannesmann) and Borusan Istikbal Ticaret T.A.S.
-(Borusan Istikbal) (collectively, Borusan); Toscelik Profil ve Sac Endustrisi A.S., Tosyali Dis Ticaret A.S., and Toscelik Metal Ticaret A.S.
+(Borusan Istikbal) (collectively, Borusan); Toscelik Profil ve Sac Endustrisi A.S.
+(Toscelik Endustrisi), Tosyali Dis Ticaret A.S.
+(Tosyali Ticaret), and Toscelik Metal Ticaret A.S.
 (Toscelik Metal) (collectively, Toscelik); Borusan Birlesik Boru Fabrikalari San ve Tic (Borusan Birlesik); Borusan Gemlik Boru Tesisleri A.S.
-(Borusan Gemlik); Borusan Holding (BMBYH), Borusan Ihracat Ithalat ve Dagitim A.S.
-(Borusan Ihracat); Borusan Mannesmann Yatirim Holding (BMYH), Tubeco Pipe and Steel Corporation (Tubeco); Erbosan Erciyas Boru
+(Borusan Gemlik); Borusan Holding (BMBYH), Borusan

 &lt;sup>2 In prior segments of this proceeding, we treated Toscelik Profil ve Sac Endustrisi A.S., Tosyali Dis Ticaret A.S., and Toscelik Metal as a single company.
-See, e.g., Pipe and Tube Turkey Final, 80 FR at 76674.
+See, e.g., Welded Carbon Steel Standard Pipe and Tube Products from Turkey: Final Results of Antidumping Duty Administrative Review and Final Determination of No Shipments; 2013-2014, 80 FR 76674, 76674 n.2 (December 10, 2015).
 We preliminarily determine that there is no evidence on the record for altering our treatment of Toscelik Profil ve Sac Endustrisi A.S., Tosyali Dis Ticaret A.S., and Toscelik Metal as a single company.

 &lt;sup>1 In prior segments of this proceeding, we treated Borusan Mannesmann Boru Sanayi ve Ticaret A.S. and Borusan Istikbal Ticaret T.A.S. as a single entity.
-See, e.g., Welded Carbon Steel Standard Pipe and Tube Products from Turkey: Final Results of Antidumping Duty Administrative Review and Final Determination of No Shipments; 2013-2014, 80 FR 76674 (December 10, 2015) (Pipe and Tube Turkey Final).
-We preliminarily determine that there is no evidence on the record that warrants altering our treatment of Borusan Mannesmann Boru Sanayi ve Ticaret A.S. and Borusan Istikbal Ticaret T.A.S., as a single entity.
+See, e.g., Welded Carbon Steel Standard Pipe and Tube Products from Turkey: Final Results of Antidumping Duty Administrative Review and Final Determination of No Shipments; 2013-2014, 80 FR 76674, 76674 (December 10, 2015).
+We preliminarily determine that there is no evidence on the record for altering our treatment of Borusan Mannesmann Boru Sanayi ve Ticaret A.S. and Borusan Istikbal Ticaret T.A.S., as a single entity.
 The record does not support treating the following companies as part of the Borusan Mannesmann Boru Sanayi ve Ticaret A.S./Borusan Istikbal Ticaret T.A.S. entity: (1) Borusan Birlesik; (2) Borusan Gemlik; (3) Borusan Ihracat; (4) Borusan Ithicat; and (5) Tubeco.
 Accordingly, as discussed infra, each of these five companies will be assigned the rate applicable to companies not selected for individual examination in this review.

-Sanayi ve Ticaret A.S.
+Ihracat Ithalat ve Dagitim A.S.
+(Borusan Ihracat); Borusan Ithicat ve Dagitim A.S.
+(Borusan Ithicat); Borusan Mannesmann Yatirim Holding (BMYH), Tubeco Pipe and Steel Corporation (Tubeco); Erbosan Erciyas Boru Sanayi ve Ticaret A.S.
 (Erbosan); Kale Baglanti Teknolojileri San. ve Tic.
+A.S.
 (Kale Baglanti), Noksel Selik Boru Sanayi A.S.
 (Noksel Selik), Yucel Boru ve Profil Endustrisi A.S.
 (Yucel), Yucelboru Ihracat Ithalat ve Pazarlama A.S.
 (Yucelboru), Cayirova Boru Sanayi ve Ticaret A.S.
-(Cayirova).
-Cinar Boru Profil San. ve Tic.
+(Cayirova), Kale Baglann Teknolojileri San.
+Ve Tic.
+A.S.
+(Kale Baglann), Borusan Istikbal Ticaret (Istikbal Ticaret) and Cinar Boru Profil San. ve Tic.
 As (Cinar Boru).

-The period of review (POR) is May 1, 2017 through April 30, 2018.
-We preliminarily find that Toscelik did not make sales below normal value (NV), however, we find that Borusan made sales below NV, and that Erbosan, Borusan Istikbal, Borusan Birlesik, Borusan Gemlik, Borusan Ihracat, Borusan Ithicat, Borusan Holding, BMBYH, Tubeco, Cayirova, Yucel, and Yucelboru had no shipments during the POR.
+The period of review (POR) is May 1, 2018 through April 30, 2019.
+We preliminarily find that Borusan made sales below normal value (NV), and that Cinar Boru, Noksel Selik, Cayirova, Yucel, Yucelboru, and Toscelik had no shipments during the POR.